Worcester State University facilitates grants through two offices:

 Below are the people with whom an individual interested in submitting a grant proposal needs to have discussions and from whom he or she needs to get approvals.
 Once discussions have occurred, all issues have been resolved, and the proposal has been developed, the Grant Approval Form will be routed for final approval signatures.

-All grants must have a completed Grant Application Approval Form with all signatures prior to submission, or the proposal may not be submitted.
+All grants must have a completed Grant Application Approval Form (Attachment B) with all signatures prior to submission, or the proposal may not be submitted.